Political History Research Group

 Is it useful to think of 'political history' as a distinctive intellectual endeavour?
 Or is all history 'political history'?
 This group brings together researchers in the School of History, Classics and Archaeology with diverse geographical and chronological focuses, but with common interests in a range of areas relating to past politics.
 It provides a meeting point for scholars at different career stages who are interested in concepts such as power, legitimacy, authority; in the cultural dimensions of political life and practices such as rhetoric and political violence; and in political actors ranging from Kings, Queens and international leaders to the disenfranchised and marginalised.

 The principal aim of the group is to provide a space for scholars at all career stages and with diverse geographical and chronological focuses, but with shared interests in researching past politics.
-One key early objective is to open up discussions around political history themes with colleagues in cognate disciplines, especially within the School of Social and Political Science.
+One key early objective is to open up discussions around political and international history themes with colleagues in cognate disciplines, especially within the School of Social and Political Science.

 Research areas